Brown-County-FIRST-Robotics/1716-2023-robot/docs/Command_Based.md

 Each command included in the composition needs to have `std::move` called on it from the `<utility>` library.

+## Lambda Use:

+A useful technique in command based is using lambda functions to easily and quickly get live input from the controller or some other variable.
+They are capable of getting the current value of a variable that is accessible from the place they are defined from.
+This is commonly used in the parameters of commands, such as when driving or shooting when you need the joystick or trigger values.
+Lambdas can be used in this way like so:
+1. Put a parameter of type `std::function<RETURNTYPE()>` in your command's header file, where `RETURNTYPE` is the type of variable you would like to get from your input
+    - For example, a joystick axis would have the type double, and the lambda would be declared as a `std::function<double()>`
+2. Make a private variable of the same type as your lambda so that is is accessible outside of the constructor
+3. In your command's source file, make the constructor match the header and place `memberVar(std::move(parameterVar))` after your subsystem's member definition, separated by commas
+    - `memberVar` is the name of your member variable, `parameterVar` is the name of your parameter, and `std::move` is accessible in `<utility>`
+    - For example:
+        ```C++
+        ShootCommand::ShootCommand(Shooter* subsystem, std::function<double()> speed)
+            : drivetrain(subsystem), triggerValue(std::move(speed))
+        {
+            AddRequirements(subsystem);
+        }
+        ```
+4. When you bind your command, you can use the following format to define your lambda in the constructor:
+    ```C++
+    ShootCommand::ShootCommand(Shooter* subsystem,
+    [this] { return controller.GetRightTriggerAxis(); });
+    ```
+    - The square brackets hold a list of class that will be accessible within the lambda, `this` refers to the current class, `RobotContainer`, where the controller is contained
+    - Anythin within the curly braces will be run, return the value that you need in as few lines as possible

 ## Autonomous:

 This guide is based off of [this one](https://docs.wpilib.org/en/stable/docs/software/dashboards/smartdashboard/choosing-an-autonomous-program-from-smartdashboard.html#command-based) from the smartdashboard docs.